 The linguistically-gifted members of WordPress community continue to make the web a better place for everyone with their drive to translate WordPress into as many languages as possible upon each release.
 They are also commissioned to translate the most popular themes and plugins so as to amplify their reach in the global community of users.

 Developer and non-coding users alike rejoiced on receiving the year-end bounty of integrated option for responsive images (with automatic retina support).
 But that’s not the only step to a more mobile-friendly WordPress.

 Nomadbase.io is a fun and fast web-app with Mapbox and JS in the front, WordPress in the back.
 StoryCorps is a really heartwarming web-to-native iOS/Android app built with WordPress API.

-The real shift is, therefore, due to REST API which will now allow anyone to build mobile apps using WordPress.
+The real shift is, therefore, due to REST API which will now allow anyone to build mobile apps by using hire WordPress Expert.
 Eventually, WordPress will be able to hold mobile apps together like a platform.

 LetsEncrypt is an initiative launched by Electronic Frontier Foundation which will make trusted certificates available to websites for free.
 Basically it’s a way to provide painless, hassle-free move from http to https with one-click enrollment for average website owners.

 Automattic joined the major sponsors list (consistent with their solid stance on Reset the Net campaign against mass surveillance).